X

 With everything set in the Google Analytics dashboard, head over to your WordPress dashboard to set up MonsterInsights.

-If you want to know more about this, check out our tutorial on how to install a plugin.
+If you face any issues, check out our WordPress tutorial on how to install a plugin.

 monsterinsights free install

-Even though the free version of MonsterInsights helps you add Google Analytics to your WordPress dashboard, consider getting MonsterInsights Pro from the plugin’s official site for advanced features.
+Even though the free version of MonsterInsights helps you add Google Analytics to your WordPress dashboard, you should consider getting MonsterInsights Pro from the plugin’s official site for advanced features.

-MonsterInsights Pro can be particularly useful for eCommerce, offering advanced metric measuring tools such as headline analyzers, coupon reports, conversion tracking forms, and user journeys.
+MonsterInsights Pro can be particularly useful for eCommerce, offering advanced metric measuring tools such as headline analyzers and coupon reports.

 Step 3: Connect MonsterInsights to Google Analytics

-Once the plugin is installed and activated successfully, MonsterInsights will automatically direct you to launch the setup wizard.
-The setup wizard offers a simple line progress bar to help you follow these simple steps.
+Once the plugin is installed and activated successfully, MonsterInsights will automatically direct you to launch the Setup Wizard.

 monsterinsights launch wizard

-Alternatively, you can access the same setup wizard by going to the Insights menu in your WordPress dashboard.
-Next, head over to Settings and proceed to the ‘General’ tab.
-Scroll until you find the Launch Setup Wizard button.
+Alternatively, you can access the setup wizard by going to the Insights menu in your WordPress dashboard.
+Then, go to Settings and proceed to the ‘General’ tab.

 monsterinsights alt setup wizard